National League of Junior Cotillions

-All classes for middle school students will be held at the Student Services Center of NWFSC.
+All Pre-Cotillion Classes are held in Ballrooms 132-133 of Bldg.
+400 at NWFSC.
+All classes for middle school students and 9th graders will be held in the Raider Cafe of NWFSC in Niceville, FL.
 All classes for high school students will be held at the Northwest Florida State College.
-Special topic classes will be held at other locations.
-The Holly Ball will be held at the Emerald Coast Convention Center.
-The Black & White Spring Ball will be held at the Eglin Bayview Club.
+Special topic classes and formal balls will be held at other locations.

-She was selected last summer at the National League of Junior Cotillions Convention in Atlanta as hosting the "Best Parent Reception of 2015."
+She was selected by the National League of Junior Cotillions Convention in Atlanta as hosting the "Best Parent Reception of 2015."
+She was also honored to receive the "2018 Ambassador Award" from the National League of Junior Cotillions.
 Mrs. Freeman loves teaching and providing all the programs that the National League of Junior Cotillions offers to students on the Emerald Coast.
 Being confident in Social Etiquette is vital to success in so many ways for all future endeavors.
 The skills acquired through Social Dance also provide the poise and self-confidence that will benefit students in many of the wonderful social situations they will enjoy in the future.
 Good Manners never go out of style!!!